 Oklahoma: Best of Books

 The first rule of book club: Don’t talk about book club.
 While that’s not exactly true at Best of Books in Edmond, their “book club” is a lesser-known fact.
 But it’s also one that’s definitely worth joining: For every 12 books you buy from the shop, you get a store credit to put towards your 13th.
-We recommend one of these 20 highest-rated titles on Goodreads!
+We recommend one of these highest-rated books on Goodreads!

 Oregon: Annie Bloom’s Books